 - Click the icon in the top toolbar.
 This prevents code loss.

-- Click the icon.
-After the node is run, you can view the operational log and result in the lower part of the tab.
+- Click the icon in the top toolbar.
+After the node is run, you can view the run log and result in the lower part of the tab.

 Commit a workflow

-- In the Commit dialog box, select the node that you want to commit, enter your comments in the Change description field, and then select Ignore I/O Inconsistency Alerts.
+- In the Commit dialog box, select the node that you want to commit, enter your comments in the Change description field, select a value for Forcefully Modify, and then select Ignore I/O Inconsistency Alerts.

 What to do next

 You have learned how to create and commit a workflow.
 You can proceed with the next tutorial.
-You can create a synchronization node to export data to different types of data sources.
-For more information, see Create a sync node.
+You can create a data synchronization node to synchronize data between different types of data sources.
+For more information, see Create a synchronization node.